aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/kaddish/mourners-kaddish-for-a-minyan-of-ten-souls-including-jews-and-non-jews-by-rabbi-david-seidenberg-neohasid-org.html.md

 <body>
 Title: קדיש יתום | Mourners Kaddish for a Minyan of Ten People (including Jews and non-Jews), by Rabbi David Seidenberg (neohasid.org)<br />
 Primary contributor: david.seidenberg<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=21656">http://opensiddur.org/?p=21656</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21656">http://opensiddur.org/?p=21656</a>
 <p />
 <hr />